emu-russia/dmgcpu/bottom.md

 ![module8_tran](/imgstore/modules/module8_tran.jpg)

-It is a regular static CMOS latch, to store the interrupt flag.
+It is a regular static CMOS DFF, to store the interrupt flag.

 ### Breadcrumps